BerkeleyLab/flang-testing-project/flang/docs/ParallelFortranRuntime.md

 ### Program startup and shutdown

-  When the compiler identifies a program that uses "Coarray Fortran" features, it will insert calls to `caf_init` and `caf_stop`.
-These procedures will initialize and terminate the Coarray Fortran environment.
+  When the compiler identifies a program that uses parallel Fortran features, it will insert calls to `caf_init` and `caf_stop`.
+These procedures will initialize and terminate the parallel Fortran environment.

  #### `caf_init`
-  * **Description**: This procedure will initialize the Coarray Fortran environment.
+  * **Description**: This procedure will initialize the parallel Fortran environment.
   * **Procedure Interface**:
     ```
       function caf_init() result(exit_code)